qhalbert/hello-world-1/README.md

 # Notes
 Hello Hao, can you write here?
-Yes I can write here
+Yes I can write here.